hank-ai/darknet/README.md

 You are now done!
 Darknet has been built and installed into `/usr/bin/`.
 Run this to test:  `darknet version`.

 > If you don't have /usr/bin/darknet` then this means you _did not_ install it, you only built it!
-Make sure you install the `.deb` or `.rpm` file.
+Make sure you install the `.deb` or `.rpm` file as described above.

 ## Windows CMake Method